 Students may ride their bikes to school following all city regulations and rules for doing so.
 We recommend that students who ride bicycles to school lock them to prevent theft.
-Bike racks are provided at the Main Entrance parking lot area, and at the Redruth door area for student use.
-Skateboards and scooters are not permitted at school.
+Bike racks are provided at the Main Entrance parking lot area, and at the Redruth door area for student use..
 Bikes must be walked while on school grounds.